Glory Lily is a perennial tropical flowering vine that makes a stunning, exotic house plant.

 Fertilizer: Feed every 2-3 weeks with a high-phosphorous water-soluble fertilizer diluted by half while plant is growing.
 Don't overdo it -- too much fertilizer may produce more foliage and fewer flowers.

-Propagation: Offsets of tubers can be divided.
-The best time to divide them is in spring.
+Offsets of tubers can be planted separately.
+The best time to propagate them is in spring.
 Pot each tuber separately in a 6 in (15 cm) pot.
 Plant tubers horizontally, 1 in (2.5 cm) below the surface of the soil.
 Handle Gloriosa tubers carefully -- they're brittle and may break.
 Water newly potted tubers sparingly until you see new growth.

 Sow seeds in spring, keeping the pot(s) at 70-75°F/21-24°C; it's a good idea to use a heat mat to maintain constant warmth.
 Keep potting mix lightly moist.
 Set pots near bright window or under fluorescent lights for several hours a day.
 You should see seeds sprout in about 30 days.